 Minnesota adopted a framework that includes broad uses for domestic consumption, aquatic life, recreation, industry, agriculture, navigation and aesthetic enjoyment.
 Groundwater has one beneficial use, domestic consumption.
 Surface waters have multiple beneficial uses that are reflected in the standards.
 Waters determined not to attain aquatic life and recreational uses are reclassified as “limited resource value waters,” and have modified standards, but are still protective for downstream waters and other beneficial uses.

 A narrative water quality standard is a statement that prohibits unacceptable conditions in or upon the water.
-Narrative standards that address very fundamental and basic forms of water pollution, such as floating solids, scums, visible oil film, or nuisance algae blooms are also referred to as “free froms”.
+Narrative standards that address very fundamental and basic forms of water pollution, such as floating solids, scums, visible oil film, or nuisance algae blooms are also referred to as “free froms.”
 Whereas, other narrative standards set water quality goals for more defined pollutants to protect surface waters and aquatic biota from:

-- Impairment of the biological community, and
+- impairment of the biological community

-- Impairment of fish for human consumption.
+- impairment of fish for human consumption

 A numeric standard is the concentration of a pollutant in water intended to achieve the beneficial use.
 Numeric standards reflect specific beneficial uses as adopted by the use classes (1-5).
 If not exceeded, numeric standards will protect the beneficial use.
 Numeric standards are not available for all pollutants and so are complemented through additional tools including, biological monitoring, to fully assess the beneficial use of aquatic community health.
 If a pollutant has numeric standards for more than one beneficial use class, the most stringent value applies.